Introduction

 - Keep an eye out for pests as activity increases

-In a free UK allotment calendar, June is about maintaining growth while enjoying the first real rewards of the season.
+In the British allotment calendar, June is about maintaining growth while enjoying the first harvests of the season.
+Take a seat, nibble a leaf and enjoy your hard graft.

 Key priorities: